ZIB-IOL/Boscia.jl/README.md

 Pkg.add("Boscia")
 ```

-If you want to use SCIP within Boscia and your OS is windows, you will have download SCIP separately, see SCIP.jl.
+If you don't have SCIP  , you can on go this link and add SCIP as instructed ['SCIP'](https://github.com/scipopt/SCIP.jl)
-Note that you do not necessarily have to download the binaries but can also use the installer provided by SCIP.
+Note, for Window users, you do not need to download the SCIP binaries, you can also use the installer provided by SCIP.

-**For Window Users** You need not to download whole SCIP binary instead you can follow **Custom Installation** mentioned on this page and download and link SCIP with your JULIA .